Skip to main content

 Next, I will set this as my splash activity’s background in the theme.
 Now just navigate to your styles.xml file and add a new theme for your splash activity:

-, set the window background attribute to your XML drawable.
-Configure this as your splash activity’s theme in your AndroidManifest.xml
+In your new SplashScreen, set the window background attribute to your XML drawable.
+Configure this as your splash activity’s theme in your AndroidManifest.xml:

 Armed with this knowledge, make your splash screen work the right way.
 Don’t waste the user’s time, but give them something nice to look at while they wait.